tzofi/physically-disentangled-representations/README.md

 # Physically Disentangled Representations (PDR)

-This repository contains the code used for Physically Disentangled Representations (in submission).
+This repository contains the code used for the paper, [Physically Disentangled Representations](https://arxiv.org/pdf/2204.05281.pdf).

 ## Overview